The Fear Of Money: Why You’re Scared and How To Overcome It

 It’s an interesting cautionary tale because one of the most common questions I get from students who have “mastered the basics” of personal finance is “How do I make my investments grow faster?”

 As your wealth grows, you’ll find the investing opportunities start to grow as well.
 Instead of just a “boring” target date fund, now you can buy real estate, invest in start-ups, and take sizable positions in individual stocks.
-At a certain level, the world of hedge funds and private equity start to open up as well.
+At a certain level, the world of hedge funds and private equity starts to open up as well.
 It’s tempting to throw your money at these exciting opportunities and promises of outsized returns and it’s easy to develop an obsession with growth and moving faster.

 I find this fascinating, because the research I’ve done revealed that the most successful wealthy people have the opposite approach.
 Instead of asking “what can I gain?” their #1 question is “how can I avoid losing money?”